Important Facts About the Social Security Direct Express Debit Card

 How Your Credit Score Is Affected

 While it looks and swipes like a credit card, the Direct Express card is not a credit card.
 There's no credit check is required to receive the card or to have your benefits deposited to the card each month.

 When you make purchases, you’re not borrowing money and there’s no balance to repay each month.
 Your card usage isn't reported to any of the major credit bureaus, which means it's not included in your credit report and won't impact your credit in any way.
 You can, however, use the card for paying other monthly bills that may affect your credit.

 Preventing Losses and Fraudulent Activity

 Check your account balance often to verify the purchases are yours.
-If you spot fraudulent activity on your account, report it right away to get the fraud cleared up.
-You may need to receive a replacement card if your card number has been compromised.
+If you spot fraudulent activity on your account, report it right away.
+You may need a replacement card if your card number has been compromised.